ykwilpodcast/ykwilpodcast.github.io/_posts/2017-06-01-episode-13-anniversary-special.markdown

 title:  "Episode 13 - Anniversary Special"
 date:   2017-06-01 00:00:00 0000
 categories: podcast
-excerpt: "TThis month we sat down and talked about *You Know What I Like...?* celebrating its one year anniversary."
+excerpt: "This month we sat down and talked about *You Know What I Like...?* celebrating its one year anniversary."
 images:

   - url: /assets/bannerPhoto_anniversarySpecial.png